(And the best die young: The short life and death of Selena Quintanilla-Perez – Copyright© 2009 –

 Saldivar’s apparent lack of remorse and smug sense remove has not helped matters.
 (For starters check out Yolanda’s answers and the expression on her face during this 1998 VH1 special interview.)
 The result in terms of the community’s reaction to Yolanda Saldivar?
 The formation of (psychic) scar tissue around the murder and memory of the murder Selena as around the name of Yolanda Saldivar.
 It manifests itself in different ways.
 For every one who has forgiven Yolanda, there are many who haven’t.
 Their angers still boils over at the slightest reminder …. the slightest provocation which for many is one and the same.
 Selena’s family prefers not to speak of Yolanda’s name in any way that acknowledges what she was or appeared to be before March 31st.
 It’s an intricate feat but the family has had to find ways of pulling it off.
 Within the inner sanctum, the Quintanillas have had to create a newer sense of equilibrium and sanity; an accounting for what happened and how to deal with it.
 In that sanctum Saldivar has transmogrified into a spectral presence – a figure without a name.

 Lysis: The task of examining Yolanda Saldivar is fraught with danger of being sucked into her warped reality.
-Scientists are subject to obsessions and exorcists can be tormented by the demons of those they seek to exorcise.
-And hovering above this risky enterprise is the real danger of glorifying that which deserves neither glorification nor renown.
-The zone of forensic treatment exists with within narrow compass.
-I feel up to the challenge of turning the spotlight on this part of the story and roasting it (as it were) on the slow-burn.
+Scientists are subject to obsessions and exorcists can be tormented by the demons they seek to exorcise.
+And hovering above this enterprise is the real danger of glorifying that which deserves neither glorification nor renown.
+The zone of forensic treatment exists within that narrow compass.
+I feel up to the challenge of turning the spotlight on this part of the story and roasting it on the slow-burn.
 Refusing to write about Yolanda Saldivar would amount to affirmation by omission.
-But on the other hand giving her more attention than she deserves would play into the disease that led to Selena’s death, not to mention attenuating the 30 year sentence of a woman who no longer has a life beyond what she tries to suck through her long proboscis.
+But on the other hand giving her more attention than she deserves would play into the disease that led to Selena’s death, not to mention attenuating Saldivar’s 30 year sentence or the existence of a woman who no longer has a life beyond what she can suck through a long proboscis.